 He was known to family and friends as the “gentle giant”.
-As Mr John Bird said in a newspaper article, October 28th 2007, “James was a true hero.
+As Lord John Bird said in a newspaper article at that time, “James was a true hero.
 It wasn’t his job to help young people off the streets and into the gym, but he did it.
 And it wasn’t his job to ask people to obey the law, but he did it and died for his civic duty.
 His death is a loss to his family and a loss to our nation”

 This page is dedicated to not only James but all those who have lost their lives to gun or knife crime.